 If you are wondering if it is possible to travel across Lofoten on a budget, I recommend you to check our travel budget to Lofoten where you will find a break down of our expenses so you can prepare your own Lofoten tour and don’t spend money in expensive Lofoten travel packages.

-In the article, we cover how much would a trip to Lofoten cost, the prices for accommodation in Lofoten, meals, etc. so you can be aware in advance of the cost of visiting Lofoten to prepare your budget.
+In the article, we cover how much would a trip to Lofoten cost, the prices for accommodation in Lofoten, meals, etc. so you can be aware in advance of the cost of visiting Lofoten.
+You can also check our guide on how to travel for cheap.

 If you are traveling to Lofoten on your own, keep in mind that renting a campervan can be cheaper than sleeping in the few fishermen’s cabins on the islands.
 However, if you decide to take an organized trip to Lofoten, the usual thing is that the agencies get lower prices for groups and you can sleep in hotels and cabins for a similar amount.